A Robust Similarity Estimator: A Measure of Similarity for Random Variables

-where $\phi_{\rho}=\frac{1}{2}\log\Bigl(\frac{1+\rho}{1-\rho}\Bigl)$ is the Fisher transformation of $\rho$. \end{prop} Proposition \ref{prop:P1} implies that $\phi_{r}$ is symmetrically distributed, according to the hyperbolic secant distribution, around the Fisher transformation of $\rho$.
-The distribution does not depend on the variance parameter, $\sigma^{2}$, as well as on the underlying correlation coefficient, $\rho$, and remains invariant once $x=(x_{1},x_{2})^{\prime}$ belongs to the elliptical family.
+where $\phi_{\rho}=\frac{1}{2}\log\Bigl(\frac{1+\rho}{1-\rho}\Bigl)$ is the Fisher transformation of $\rho$. \end{thm} Theorem \ref{prop:T1} implies that $\phi_{r}$ is symmetrically distributed, according to the hyperbolic secant distribution, around the Fisher transformation of $\rho$.
+The distribution of $\phi_{r}-\phi_{\rho}$ depends neither on the scale parameter, $\sigma^{2}$, nor on the underlying correlation coefficient, $\rho$, nor on the elliptical generator.
 Therefore, under the assumptions of the proposition, the similarity variable $\phi_{r}$ provides an unbiased and robust signal of the latent correlation level (on the Fisher scale) with stable sampling properties, and thus emerges as an attractive statistical tool for correlation estimation.